Innovimax-SARL/saxon-he/hec/Saxon.C.API/readme.md

 <div id='limitations'/>
 ## Limitations: ##

-The following limitations apply to the the 1.0 release:
+The following limitations apply to the the 1.1 release:

 * No support for the XdmFunction type in the Xdm data model
-* No supports for external functions in XSLT and XQuery

 ### Feedback/Comments: ###